jon-harper/OmniBox/docs/assembly/psu_wiring.md

 date: 2022-10-31
 ---

 At this point, it is a good idea to wire the power supply, power switch, and power socket.
-The large hole in the right PSU tray mount allows wiring to pass through from the power switch.
+The cutouts in the right PSU tray mount allows wiring to pass through from the power switch.
 There are zip tie anchors available in the sides to secure the power switch wiring.

 ## Considerations

 ### Cautions

 !!! important
-    For this example, we will use *red* wires for the power switch and use them for the *live* leg from the power socket to switch to PSU (normally labeled 'L' on the PSU).
+    For this example, we will use *red* wires for the power switch and use them for the *line* leg from the power socket to switch to PSU (normally labeled 'L' on the PSU).

-    It is strongly recommended that the switch operate on the live wire instead of the neutral.
+    It is strongly recommended that the switch operate on the line wire instead of the neutral.

 !!!
 Warning
     Be careful of polarity and always check your work!